LuisMelladoDiaz/SimpleGraphs/README.md

 Now that we have real graphs we can solve problems like the travelers tour problem or the shortest path problem.
 Imagine we have a city with a Restaurant, a Market and a Park.
 We want to go from the Restaurant back to Home, what would be the fastest route?
 Please have a look to the file example.py, there you will see how this problem is solved.
 See the generated solution:

 <img src="https://github.com/LuisMelladoDiaz/SimpleGraphs/assets/93400291/fa9e0f94-3e40-4fbd-907f-68c41e641745" width="600">

+### Available Actions
+* **Left Click - Draw Node/Edge:** Select a drawing tool at the botton of the screen.
+There are two drawing tools, node and edge.
+Left click in the grid to draw nodes.
+Click on on two nodes to join them with an edge.
+* **Right Click - Move Node:** Click and hold on a node to drag and move it to a new position.
+* **Double Right Click - Edit NodeName/Weight:** Double right click on a node to rename it.
+Double right click on an edge to edit its weight.
+Press enter to confirm.
+* **Mouse Wheel Click - Change Color/Direction:** Click the mouse wheel on a node to cycle through different colors for the node.
+Click the mouse wheel on an edge to cycle through different directions.

 ## What's next?
 My plan is to use SimpleGraphs in various small projects, adding functionalities as needed.
 The goal is to progressively refine the user experience by working with SimpleGraphs and analyzing its flaws over time.
 Currently, I'm uncertain whether it’s more practical to draw the graph rather than defining it by writing lists of edges and nodes.
 While drawing is definitely easier to understand, more visual, and intuitive, I'm unsure if it's more efficient.
 If anyone reading this is interested in trying it out or collaborating, please feel free to contact me.